 When he was born, died, and any details of his life are educated guesses.
-Some think he practiced medicine somewhere in one of the Eastern Roman provinces, and was educated in the same manner as Hippocrates: by physicians at the school of Alexandria in Egypt.
+Some think he practiced medicine somewhere in one of the Eastern Roman provinces, and was educated in the same manner as Hippocrates: by physicians of Egypt.
+Only Aretaeus learned at the school of Alexandria in Egypt.
 Alexandria at the time was the major center of medical wisdom mainly because it was legal to dissect the human body in Egypt and not in Rome and Greece.
 (2, page 110).

 All we know of him is what he left in print, which apparently was pretty impressive.
 John Watson, in his 1856 book, "The medical profession in ancient times," gives this account of the works of Aretaeus (3, page 145):

 "Aretaeus is one of the most original and elegant writers of antiquity.
 For truth and accuracy of description, some have even placed him above Hippocrates.
 There is perhaps no modern writer to whom he can be aptly compared than Heberden.
 He appears to have written at that period of life when the mind, tempered and enriched by ample experience, is more disposed to rely upon personal observation than on teaching of the schools, and to pay little regard to theories unsupported by the revelations of nature."Like other Bryzantine physicians after the fall of Rome, he copied the works of the greatest physicians who came before him, particularly Galen, Aetius and Oribasius.
 Although, despite his humility, he differs with them from time to time, adding in his own personal observations from his own experience.
 (4, page 71)